Lady Justice: The goddess Justitia

-The origin of Lady Justice was Justitia (or Iustitia), the goddess of Justice within Roman mythology.
+The origin of Lady Justice was Justitia, the goddess of Justice within Roman mythology.
 Justitia was introduced by emperor Augustus, and was thus not a very old deity in the Roman pantheon.

 Justice was one of the virtues celebrated by emperor Augustus in his clipeus virtutis, and a temple of Justitia was established in Rome by emperor Tiberius.
 Justitia became a symbol for the virtue of justice with which every emperor wished to associate his regime; emperor Vespasian minted coins with the image of the goddess seated on a throne called Iustitia Augusta, and many emperors after him used the image of the goddess to proclaim themselves protectors of justice.

 Though formally called a goddess with her own temple and cult shrine in Rome, it appears that she was from the onset viewed more as an artistic symbolic personification rather than as an actual deity with religious significance.

-Depiction

-The ancient Egyptian Book of the Dead depicts a scene in which a deceased person's heart is weighed against the feather of truth.

-The personification of justice balancing the scales dates back to the goddess Maat, and later Isis, of ancient Egypt.
-The Hellenic deities Themis and Dike were later goddesses of justice.
-Themis was the embodiment of divine order, law, and custom, in her aspect as the personification of the divine rightness of law.

 Scales

+The god Anubis weighing a heart against the feather of Maat.

+The symbol of the balance scales to represent the concept of justice dates back to Ancient Egypt.
+According to 'Spell 25' of the Books of the Dead, the jackal-headed god of funerary rites Anubis would weight the deceased person's heart against the "feather of truth" of the goddess Maat, who represented the ideals of truth, fairness, honesty and justice.
+With a good heart, the deceased would enter the afterlife; otherwise, they would be fed to Ammit, a crocodile-headed monster.

+The symbol of the scales of justice was later adopted by the Greeks and then the Romans.
+Since then, "in the global system of visual symbols, it is a rare example of a symbol that completely lacks ambiguity."

 Lady Justice is often depicted with a set of scales, typically suspended from one hand, upon which she balances the relative substance and value (i.e. the 'weight') of the available evidence and arguments on both sides of any bilateral dispute.
 The scales can therefore 'tip in favour' of either side, and justice, in terms of the metaphor, can be enacted upon seeing the result.

 The Greek goddess Dike is depicted holding a set of scales:

 If some god had been holding level the balance of Dike (Justice).

 — Bacchylides, Fragment 5 (trans.
 Campbell, Vol. Greek Lyric IV) (Greek lyric c.
 5th B.C.)